canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 @highlight 28,30,34,only

 The code above checks whether `todo` is equal to `this.selected`.
-We haven’t added `selected` to our ViewModel yet, but we will in the next section!
+We haven’t added `selected` to our custom element yet, but we will in the next section!

 ### Setting the selected to-do